Butthole Surfers: Recent years (2000–present)

-In Austin, Texas, during their last scheduled show for the North American/Canada 2008-2009 tour on October 31, 2009, Haynes said "We played our first show as the Butthole Surfers in Austin.
+In Austin, Texas, during their last scheduled show for the North American/Canada 2008–2009 tour on October 31, 2009, Haynes said "We played our first show as the Butthole Surfers in Austin.
 And this may be our last."
 Haynes has not yet clarified this statement.
 Recently, Paul Leary and King Coffey have both stated that the band will tour again if they can pull off another album.
-Currently, Paul Leary is producing the debut album from Carny.
 Butthole Surfers played two shows in Austin at Scoot Inn during Halloween 2010.
 A report in The New York Times suggested that, even though Butthole Surfers had not released an album of new material since 2001, the "songs are practically incidental to the spectacle" after seeing them perform along with psychedelic band Lumerians in Brooklyn.

 The line-up of Haynes, Leary, Pinkus, and Coffey did a 12-show tour of mostly western U.S. states and one appearance in Canada from August 26, 2011, to September 11, 2011.

-As of 2016 the group are on hiatus, with Leary saying: "I just don't want to play live anymore.
+As of 2016, the group are on hiatus, with Leary saying: "I just don't want to play live anymore.
 It's not fun, I don't like touring.
 That hour on stage is a whole lot of fun, but the other 23 hours off stage just fucking suck."

 They performed at the Day for Night music festival in Houston, Texas, which ran December 17–18, 2016.

 In an interview with The Quietus in March 2017, Leary talked about the group possibly making a new album, their first in 16 years: "We've all been busy with our own separate things, and I've done a lot of producing in the past few years, and I've got to the point now where I feel like I've done doing that for a while, so it's time to make a new Butthole Surfers album.
 Especially now that Trump is president, jeez!
 If there was ever a time for a Butthole Surfers album it's fucking now.
 It just doesn't get any weirder than that."

 In March 2019, the band released a visual history coffee table book, Butthole Surfers: What Does Regret Mean?, with author Aaron Tanner.

+In May 2025, the band released the live album Live at the Leatherfly on Sunset Blvd Records.